bhatiavivek/gphoto-backup/README.md

 This script provides a simple way to back up your Google Photos library to your local machine.
 It organizes photos by date and maintains album structures using symlinks.

+## Use Case

+This is meant as a local last-resort backup in case you lose access to your Google account through carelessness, malice or displeasing the Borg.
+There's also a [companion script for backing up your Google Drive](https://github.com/bhatiavivek/gdrive-backup).

 ## Features

 - Downloads photos from Google Photos to your local machine